What is NHS Resolution’s Early Notification scheme?

 Do I (as a patient or family member) need to do anything?

-No. We appreciate this must be a very difficult time for you so we will work with the hospital and HSIB directly.
+No. We appreciate this must be a very difficult time for you so we will work with the hospital directly.
 During the investigation, it can be helpful for us to review your baby’s medical records from their GP or other hospitals.
 If that needs to happen, we will ask for your consent to obtain these records.
 You do not have to give consent if you do not want to.
+Please be aware, however, that if you choose not to provide us with access to the records then this will limit the investigations that we are able to undertake.

-Please also be assured that all information will be handled sensitively and securely and that learning from the EN process will be shared on an anonymised basis unless we have the family’s express agreement to provide specific details.
+Please also be assured that all information will be handled sensitively and securely and that learning from EN investigations is shared on an anonymised basis only (so as to encourage improvements both within specific trusts and nationally) unless we have the family’s express agreement to provide specific details.

 Information about HSIB and the investigation they will undertake can be found here – HSIB’s role in maternity investigations.